vmware-archive/vsphere-storage-for-docker/docs/user-guide/install.md

 vDVS plugin can be installed on Linux Docker hosts like any docker plugin installation.
 You will need docker version **1.13/17.03 or above** on the VM.
 In a large pool of nodes, you can push the plugin installation to multiple VM through a configuration management tool such as Ansible/Salt or using a remote shell session.
 The installation of plugin is really simple and we will walk through the steps to install/uninstall, enable and verify the plugin installation.

+### Dependencies

+The plugin uses VMCI (Virtual Machine Communication Interface) and vSockets to contact the service on ESX.
+The associated Linux kernel drivers are installed via the VMware Tools and its open version, namely [open-vm-tools](https://github.com/vmware/open-vm-tools), packages.
+Either one of these packages must be installed in the guest OS.
+It's recommended to install the most up-to-date version of either of these packages as available.

+### Installation instruction

 The plugin is available as a docker image on the public docker registry but if you are using a private registry, you will have to point to the appropriate URL of the image.

 <div class="well">